-Being hand-reared, the lamb had little affection for its fellow sheep, preferring horses and cows as companions.
-But above all, the sheep loved Mary, herself.
+The hand-reared lamb had little affection for its fellow sheep, preferring horses and cows as companions.
+But above all, the sheep loved Mary.

 “The day the lamb went to school, I hadn’t seen her before starting off; and not wanting to go without seeing her, I called.
 She recognized my voice, and soon I heard a faint bleating far down the field.
 More and more distinctly I heard it, and I knew my pet was coming to greet me.
 My brother Nat said, “Let’s take the lamb to school with us”.”

 Off the two went.
 When they got to the schoolhouse, Mary tucked the lamb into a blanket at her feet and everything went swimmingly until it let out a bleat, alerting the teacher to its presence.
 The teacher gave out a laugh and simply put the lamb outside for Mary to take home at lunch.